-Saris are rectangular pieces of woven fabric approximately 4.5 to 5.5m in length and 122 centimetres wide.
+Saris are rectangular pieces of woven fabric approximately 4.5 to 5.5m in length and 122 centimeters wide.
 They are made from lightweight fabrics of silk, cotton or man-made fibres but are not made of wool.
 They have two selvedges running along the length of the fabric.
 In order to be classified as a garment, at least one of the two shorter edges must be finished off by hemming, fringing, drawn thread work or any other method specified in Note 7 to Section XI of the Tariff.

 Saris with two selvedges and two raw ends are classified as fabric in the piece even though they may be wearable in this form.

-The methods of manufacture and appearance of the principle types of saris entering into international trade are:
+The methods of manufacture and appearance of the principle types of saris entering into international trade are

-- Silk saris made on a hand loom with a contrasting border along one edge of the length of the fabric.
+- silk saris made on a hand loom with a contrasting border along one edge of the length of the fabric.
 In some cases, the end design to be worn across the shoulder also has a contrasting border and knotted fringe, while the remaining two sides may be decorated, frequently to a lesser degree.
 These articles are usually made individually and are mainly imported from India.

-- Machine-made, continuous fibre, polyester and georgette saris.
+- machine-made, continuous fibre, polyester and georgette saris.
 Usually patterned all over, these are made in the length, cut to size and hemmed at both ends.
 They are imported mainly from Hong Kong and Japan.

-Occasionally a sari is approximately one metre longer than the standard length.
+Occasionally a sari is approximately one meter longer than the standard length.
 This additional piece of material may be detached by the wearer and used to make the choli, or blouse, referred to above.